fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 ### Operation modes

+!!! warning "New WARNING feature"
+    After release `0.9.8`, a new warning feature was introduced.
+In an overall sense, this is the interpretation of each state:

+    - **Normal**: no problem! **Slow fading in the LED.**
+    - **Warning**: can take readings, but can't save them in the sdcard or can't send them to the platform (problem with network).
+Data is stored in the onboard Flash memory and will be saved after the problem is solved - either network comes back or the sdcard is OK. **Partial blink in LED.**
+    - **Error**: can't take readings.
+Either there is "no time", or there is a big problem that prevents data to be read. **Full fast blink in LED.**

 #### <span class="led small red"> </span> Setup mode

 In this mode, the Kit is ready to be configured in **network** mode or **SD card** in [start.smartcitizen.me](https://start.smartcitizen.me/).